B1.6 Use drawings to represent and solve fair-share problems that involve 2 and 4 sharers, respectively, and have remainders of 1 or 2.

 Strategy 1

-The student uses rectangles to show the fair division of 18 granola bars among the 4 children in the family.
+The student uses rectangles to represent the granola bars and the fair division of 18 granola bars among the 4 children in the family.

 First, the student gives 4 whole granola bars to each child.
 Two bars remain to be shared equally.
 The student divides each rectangle into two equal parts (squares) and gives one half to each child.
 So, for a fair split, each child gets 4 bars and one half.